alice-ruv/board-games/README.md

       @Consumes("application/json")
       public JoinGameResponse joinGame(JoinGameRequest input)
     ```

+&nbsp;&nbsp;

 4. [DatabaseManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/db/DatabaseManager.java) checks the number of users waiting for a game with same gameTypeId in the database **besides the current user**:

    ```java
         String sql = "SELECT g.game_id FROM game g JOIN user_game u ON g.game_id = u.game_id " +
                 "WHERE game_type_id = ?
 AND status = 'WAIT_FOR_ALL_PLAYERS' AND u.user_id <> ?
 LIMIT 1";
    ```

-   If there is no other user waiting for current game type: A new game created in database.<b>
+   If there is no other user waiting for current game type: A new game created in database.
+   &nbsp;&nbsp;

    Otherwise, we change game status from 'WAIT_FOR_ALL_PLAYERS' to 'READY_TO_START' in the database.

+&nbsp;&nbsp;

-5. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) gets gameId as a JoinGameResponse and creates JMSConsumer, subscribed to _topic_{gameId}_{userId}_.
+6. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) gets gameId as a JoinGameResponse and creates JMSConsumer, subscribed to topic_{gameId}_{userId}.

       ```java
       String topicName = "topic" + this.gameId + "_" + userId;
       Topic topic = this.context.createTopic(topicName);
       this.gameConsumer = context.createConsumer(topic);
       ```

+&nbsp;&nbsp;

-6. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) sends PlayerReadyRequest in the REST API request.<b>
+7. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) sends PlayerReadyRequest in the REST API request.
+   &nbsp;&nbsp;

-   The REST API function _playerReady (PlayerReadyRequest)_, updates user's subscription to topic including userId and gameId in the database.<b>
+   The REST API function _playerReady (PlayerReadyRequest)_, updates user's subscription to topic including userId and gameId in the database.
+   &nbsp;&nbsp;

    Therefore, we allow user to play multiple games simultaneously, so he can create a new topic with different gameId for every game.

+&nbsp;&nbsp;

-7. When two different users create consumer subscribed to a topic with the same gameId, JMSProducer created in the server. <b>
+8. When two different users create consumer subscribed to a topic with the same gameId, JMSProducer created in the server.
+  &nbsp;&nbsp;

    Now the server can interact with the client by sending messages:

      ```java
         String topicName = "topic" + gameId + "_" + userId;
         Topic topic = this.context.createTopic(topicName);